passy/twentiment/README.rst

           querying is rather cheap.
 Could be difficult to find a good balance.

     * Add some sort of parallelism to the server, so querying doesn't block.
+    * Add a way of importing live training data from twitter (like from analysing emoticons)

 Motivation
 ----------